TAKE ME WITH YOU (2021)

 In April 2021, we began a collaboration in which we kept a correspondence through a 'separation diary,' as a means of kindling a small daily connection with each other.
 Each morning, we sent each other a word, a phrase, a sentence, a poem, whatever—and wrote it on our skin.
 Then, at the end of the day, we sent each other a photo of our wrists.

 When I began this process, I didn’t have any specific final product in mind, except for the performative task of sending words and documenting them on my skin.
 However, the process quickly became an important (and somewhat intimate) daily ritual for me.
 After I woke, I checked my texts, examined my skin, and wrote a new phrase.
-The collaboration served as a measure of marking time, visually representing its passage through ephemeral marks in ink.

 In observation, I remarked in my sketchbook on the sixth day: